dominicfarr/minima_guides/minima_ec2/step4/index.md

 --restart unless-stopped \
 minimaglobal/minima:latest
 ```
-After executing the command docker will search for minima locally, fail to find it, so will download it from Minima Docker repository.
+After executing the command docker will search for minima locally, fail to find it, and will download it from Minima Docker repository.
 Then it will create a running container with the configured ports and volumes [file system where data will be stored]

-You can check installation worked by executing the following command
+You can check installation by executing the following command

-docker ps
+`docker ps`

-You should get something that contains this info
+A log of running containers will be displayed.
+Your log should contains something similar to this:

 ￼![](minimaContainer.png)

-At this stage you have a running EC2 instance [a virtual computer hosted by AWS], a docker environment with a container running the minima node.
-Here is a basic diagram.
+At this stage you have a running EC2 instance, with a docker environment with a container running the Minima node.
+Furthermore, you have a separate encrypted volume that stores your data—in this case the Minima node data.

 [Goto step 5 - Run Watchtower container](../step5/index.md)